Phase dynamics and their role determining energy flux in hydrodynamic shell models: Comparison with shell model simulations

 We remind the reader that the measurement of what we call the energy flux, Eq.~(\ref{eq:flux_en_final}), is really a measure of the energy flux that would occur in the full shell model, given a power law inertial range with spectral exponent $\alpha$ and $n$-independent triad phase statistics.
 Therefore, our results do not suggest that full models with positive-definite $H$ will have a sustained forward energy cascade.
 Instead, they reveal which inertial range power law exponents support an inverse energy cascade.
-Take, for example, the Kolmogorov self-similar solution of $\alpha=-2/3$ at $\gamma = 0.85$.
+Take, for example, the Kolmogorov self-similar solution of $\alpha=-2/3$ at $\gamma = 1.26$.
 For an inverse cascading system, we must have negative alignment, meaning $\theta_n = -\pi/2$.
 With these values of $\alpha$ and $\gamma$, this solution sits above the $\KK=0$ line of $\alpha_{c,2}$ (Fig.~\ref{fig:fig4}(a)), and our model for the phase dynamics suggests that this fixed point is \textit{unstable}: instead, it is the $\theta_n = \pi/2$ fixed point that is stable.
-Therefore, the Kolmogorov self-similar solution for an inverse cascade range is not stable and the system must break either the assumption of $n$-independent triad phase statistics or of having $\alpha=-2/3$.
-Indeed, a full model simulation of the system at $\gamma=0.85$ (not shown) reveals that both are true: the system forms an inverse cascade range where $\langle \sin(\theta_n)\rangle$ varies with $n$ and which has an exponent $\alpha \approx -1.14$.
+Therefore, the Kolmogorov self-similar solution for an inverse cascade range is not stable and the system must break either the assumption of $n$-independent triad phase statistics or the assumption of having $\alpha=-2/3$, or both.
+Indeed, a full model simulation of the system at $\gamma=1.26$ (Fig. \ref{fig:full_run_data}, Appendix \ref{app:2D}) reveals that both assumptions are broken: the system forms an inverse cascade range where $\langle \sin(\theta_n)\rangle$ varies with $n$ and which has an exponent $\alpha \approx -1.32$.
 This value of $\alpha$ now lies between $\alpha_{c,2}$ and $\alpha_{c,3}$ in the range where $\theta_n = -\pi/2$ is a stable fixed point of the model dynamics.
-The breakdown of the $n$-independence of triad phase statistics is necessary for the presence of an energy flux that is constant in $n$ (Section \ref{subsec:phase_only}).
+In fact, Figure \ref{fig:full_alphas} in Appendix \ref{app:2D} shows that the same is true for all full runs: the final exponents of the inverse cascading inertial range all lie within the regions where negative flux is possible, based on our model's prediction.
+This is rather surprising, given the fact that our zero-flux lines are based on the assumption that the statistics are $n$-independent, yet all of the full runs have clearly $n$-dependent phase alignment.
+The breakdown of the $n$-independence of triad phase statistics is necessary for the presence of an energy flux that is constant in $n$ (Section \ref{subsec:phase_only}, Fig. \ref{fig:full_run_data}).
+Many possible energy spectra and triad phase distributions can be consistent with a particular constant flux solution.
+As we have seen above, considering the triad phase dynamics therefore acts to select the possible dynamical stable configuration that would be found in a full shell model simulation.

 These considerations reveal an important implication for the shell model analogue of 2D turbulence, with $\gamma = 2$.
 Note that $\gamma = 2$ is the point where zero-flux lines $\alpha_{c,2}$ and $\alpha_{c,3}$ cross.
 For this particular value of $\gamma$, $\theta_n = -\pi/2$ is an unstable fixed point for all values of $\alpha <0$.
 This suggests that no inverse cascading, power-law inertial range can form in this system.
 Our model for the triad phase dynamics thus offers another explanation for the observed behavior of shell models of 2D turbulence, where no inverse cascade was observed and a quasi-equilibrium solution formed instead \cite{Aurell1994,Ditlevsen1996,Gilbert2002,Gurcan2016}.